Search Results for

 • This field is optional.

-• Data table name can be used as an element in generating exported file name.
-If Data table name is empty, Data source name will be used in exported file name instead.
+• Data table name can be used as an element in generating the exported file name.
+If Data table name is empty, Data source name is used in the exported file name instead.

 • This field must not include the following characters |*:"<>/?